All About Icelandic Turf Houses & Which Ones to Visit

 5. Glaumbær in Skagafjörður, North Iceland

-I remember roaming around in the museum as a kid and just feeling amazed by the way of life that my ancestors lived.
-Another highlight for me was also an Icelandic waffle with cream and jam at the end of each visit.
+I remember roaming the museum as a kid and feeling amazed by my ancestors’ way of life.
+Another highlight for me was an Icelandic waffle with cream and jam at the end of each visit.
 As an adult, I still recommend it!

 6. Laufás in Eyjafjörður, North Iceland